 - Plumber’s tape: Plumber’s tape is an easy and cheap must-have for everyone.
 It’s great for small fixes like a leaky showerhead tube, and it’s also nice for fixing drips on pipe connections.

 - Rubber gloves: Plumbing issues can be messy, so have rubber gloves for your own safety (and sanity!)
 Whether you’re needing to reach in a drain or even down a toilet, rubber gloves keep your hands dry and clean.

 - Drain snake: Kitchen clogs and slow drains in the bathroom can be a real headache, and a drain snake is a nice thing to have around.
 They can reach much further into pipes than you can, and are actually built for the job (unlike metal clothes hangers and the like).
 Sometimes a drain snake isn’t enough, but it’s a great thing to try.

 The truth is, some plumbing emergencies really can be fixed with a little bit of DIY action.
 However, a plumber is usually always the best choice.
 As long as you have some basic tools and knowledge when it comes to your plumbing, you’ll be well-prepared for small problems.
 However, any other big issue calls for a plumber.
 Total Plumbing is the best choice for anyone needing plumbing or heating services in the Dallas area, but here are some things to look out for when choosing a plumber elsewhere:

 - Scope out reviews on Google and Yelp

-- Ask around for trusted plumbing companies used by your friends and family
+- If you need drain cleaning or burst pipe repair in Dallas, ask around for trusted plumbing companies used by your friends and family

 - Keep an eye out for licensed plumbers who have been trained (All Total Plumbing technicians are licensed, trained, and background checked)